 Ten Commandments Display Requirement

 In 2025, the 89th Texas Legislature passed a law (Senate Bill 10) requiring Texas public schools to display Ten Commandments posters in every classroom.
-The district did not use taxpayer funds for the posters; instead, it accepted a donation of posters from an organization called My Faith Votes, with assistance from an organization called Restore American Schools.
+The district did not use taxpayer funds for the Ten Commandments posters; instead, it accepted a donation of posters from an organization called My Faith Votes, with assistance from an organization called Restore American Schools.
 The law requires Texas school districts to accept donations of posters for display in classrooms.

 Read the Full Text of the Law